 - It helps to build a sense of equal treatment between the sender and the recipient.

-- They may not respond because they feel they do not have any information that is right for you.
+- They may not respond because they feel they do not have any information that is right for them.

 “I’ve searched the website, as well as Google Earth and Google Maps, and couldn’t find any Rabbit location information.
 I’m not sure if I just looked at the wrong location, or closed the branch.
 I know you do not know your own answer, but I hope you can give me the way.
 I appreciate any information you may have.”